Kebbi State: The Power of Partnership

-Cloud9Media was there to witness this incredible moment – reminding us how incredibly important this work is.
+Our team was was there to witness this incredible moment, reminding us how incredibly important this work is.

 The Most Remote Corner of the Earth

-This film gives an insight into the effort that goes into every Cloud9Media international trip.
+This film gives an insight into the packing, passports, shots, challenges and effort that goes into every Cloud9Media international trip.

 Remote African Eye Surgery